 Companies that need to improve cash flow should consider factoring or a ledgered line of credit.
 Qualifying for factoring is easier than qualifying for a ledgered line.
 Smaller companies or companies with moderate problems should consider factoring first.
 Midsized companies may be better served by a ledgered line.

 Companies that need funds to pay suppliers should consider purchase order financing or supplier financing.
 Both solutions have very specific qualification criteria.
 PO financing works only if you resell aviation parts without refurbishing them and your margins are high.
 Otherwise, supplier financing may work in all other instances, as long as your company is credit insurable and profitable.

 Get more information

 We can provide factoring financing with high advances at low rates.
-For information, get an online quote or call (877) 300 3258.
+For more information, get an online quote or call us toll-free at (877) 300 3258.